Thavarshan/gym/README.md

 ## Usage

 If the project does not contain a executable file named `gym` the application will have to be compiled.
+See below for compilation instructions.

 ### Mac/Linux Systems